Pakistan's top court to rule on call for appeal against Asia Bibi - Journal du Cameroun

 Blasphemy remains a massively inflammatory issue in Pakistan, where even unproven accusations of insulting Islam can spark lynchings.

-Many cases see Muslims accusing Muslims, and rights activists say blasphemy charges are often used to settle personal scores.
+Many cases see Muslims accusing Muslims, and rights activists say blasphemy charges are frequently used to settle personal scores.

 Minorities — particularly Christians — are often caught in the crossfire.

-The allegations against Bibi date back to 2009, when Muslim women accused her of blasphemy against the Prophet Mohammed, a charge punishable by death under colonial-era legislation.
+The allegations against Bibi date back to 2009, when Muslim women accused her of blasphemy against the Prophet Mohammed, a charge punishable by death under Pakistan law.

 The accusation emerged from an argument after Bibi was asked to fetch water while working in the fields, but the women objected to her touching the water bowl as a non-Muslim.